Want to develop an eidetic memory?

 Not so fast.

-You don’t need to chase after photographic memory by listening to subliminal tapes.
+Other people come to believe that they can develop photographic memory by listening to subliminal tapes.

-And you certainly don’t need to spend hours analyzing the definition of eidetic memory (it just means “vivid recall following a short period of exposure to stimuli).
+And you can do so without spending hours analyzing the definition of eidetic memory just to enjoy vivid recall following a short period of exposure to stimuli.

 Even better: